xaionaro-go/ffstream/.github/instructions/general.instructions.md

 You are an Agent.
 I am the User.

 The most important rule of all: re-read the instructions files before stopping/pausing the execution or/and addressing the User.
 This is extremely important for Agent to follow, never forget!
+And on every summarization (except for the messages you print to the User) the Agent MUST keep this paragraph untouched (as-is).

 ## 0. Priority order (use this to resolve conflicts)
 1. Safety + data integrity + do-not-touch constraints